Fake rental properties and shared accommodation listings

 - If it is overseas, ask someone you can trust to make inquiries.
 If there is a real estate agent or similar in the area they may be able to assist.

 - Do not rely on any information provided to you from anyone recommended by the person advertising the property.

 - An internet search on the name of the person offering the property and their email address may provide useful information.

 - Where possible, avoid paying via money transfer.
 It is rare to recover money sent this way.

 - There are many share accommodation websites, consider choosing the ones with clear warnings about scams or which offer added protection.

 - If you are satisfied that the offer is legitimate and decide to accept it, keep copies of all correspondence, banking details and the listing itself.

 If you have been scammed, note down all the relevant information- such as, where you found the rental advertisement and who you spoke to.

-Report the matter to the ACCC's Infocentre on 1300 302 502 or visit the report a scam page in SCAMwatch.
+Report the matter using the report a scam page in SCAMwatch.